isha300/Moviepedia/README.md

 My Moviepedia Web Application: https://mymoviepedia.web.app/

 This is a web application that allows users to input the name of an actor/actress and get their filmography returned in order of popularity.
 The Now Playing tab shows which movies are released in theaters and the Upcoming tab shows which movies are being released soon.
 The web application allows users to make an account and favorite movies that can be viewed later in their My Favorites tab.

+# Technology Used

+Bootstrap, HTML, CSS, Javascript, Firebase, Cloud Firestore

 # API
 API Used: https://developers.themoviedb.org/3/